DHyperYT/cod-cw-mw-launcher/README.md

 # BUGS

-- Music will continue playing if a game is launched while the Launcher music is muted. (workaround: Unmute the Launcher before launching the game)
+- ~~Music will continue playing if a game is launched while the Launcher music is muted. (workaround: Unmute the Launcher before launching the game)~~ FIXED